 I have taken the Master class, the Structure & function course, & the rhythmic movement courses.

-Once I learned about the mammary gland, the basics of how it worked & the impact infant feeding has on health, I knew I wanted to obtain the highest credential possible.
+Once I learned about the mammary gland, the basics of how it worked, and the impact infant feeding has on health, I knew I wanted to obtain the highest credential possible.

-My journey is a bit unique because I knew I wanted to become an IBCLC before I had my daughter and I started the journey years before she was born.
+My journey is a bit unique because I knew I wanted to become an IBCLC before I had my daughter.
+I started the journey years before she was born.
 I fell in love with lactation science at first and then realized the amazing impact IBCLCs can make in the lives of families dealing with feeding challenges.

 There is a lot of conflicting information out there about breastfeeding.
-My biggest piece of advice is to find one person you feel is knowledgeable on infant feeding/lactation & that you trust, so you have a consistent framework for information.
+My biggest piece of advice is to find one person you feel is knowledgeable on infant feeding/lactation.
+Someone that you trust, so you have a consistent framework for information.
 You can then take any information that you feel will be helpful to you, your baby & your family and leave the rest.
 You are an expert on your baby; nobody knows them as well as you.
 Having a consistent source of information & support can help you not feel so overwhelmed and confused.